xNok/pystatemachine/articles/1_introduction_to_docopt.md

     print(arguments)
 ```

-This command line definition will produce a Map of all the parameter provided.
+This command-line definition will produce a Map of all the parameters provided.
 It is important to know that:
 * Every flag, long-name and arguments are in the result Map with a default value (it would be `False` if the flag is not used or `None` if an argument was expected).
 * The default value can be overriten by adding `[default: 10]` to the Option documentation

+Here is an example of Map produce by the previous definition:

 ```
 {'--help': False,